David Paterson: Lieutenant Governor of New York (2007–2008)

-Stem cell research
+Stem-cell research

-Paterson led Spitzer's successful 2007 legislative effort to approve a bond issue which will provide at least $1 billion toward stem cell research.
+Paterson led Spitzer's successful 2007 legislative effort to approve a bond issue that will provide at least $1 billion toward stem-cell research.
 Spitzer and Paterson touted the measure partly for its economic development benefits, following California's $3 billion effort, which in turn had been prompted by the U.S. federal government halting funding for such research.

 Voting rights

 In September 2007, Paterson weighed in on a proposal before the New York City Council to extend voting rights to noncitizens.
 He told a crowd gathered at the West Indian American Day Carnival Parade that he believed noncitizens should be granted voting rights.
-He stressed he was asking for a change in policy, rather than a new law, citing that although 22 states and territories between 1776 and 1920 allowed the practice, none do now.
-Spitzer issued a statement that he did not agree with Paterson's position, and said he was unaware Paterson would be speaking on the matter.
+He stressed that he was asking for a change in policy, rather than a new law, citing that, although 22 states and territories between 1776 and 1920 allowed the practice, none do now.
+Spitzer issued a statement expressing that he did not agree with Paterson's position, and he said that he was unaware that Paterson would be speaking on the matter.
 Paterson had tried to introduce legislation granting voting rights to noncitizens as a State Senator fifteen years earlier.

-Reverse discrimination lawsuit
+Racial discrimination lawsuit

-In February 2008, a U.S. District Judge denied a motion to dismiss a racial discrimination lawsuit naming Paterson.
+In February 2008, a U.S. District Judge denied a motion to dismiss a racial-discrimination lawsuit naming Paterson.
+A white photographer claimed he was fired by Paterson due to his race.
+The lawsuit was settled in 2009 for $300,000.